SEI-ATL-3-8/react_state/README.md

-- make the single box in app.js
-- how to make multiples? should we have many useStates in app.js? no
-- make the box component w/ self-contained state
--

 # State in React
 State is the internal knowledge that any component can have about itself.
 Any javascript variable can be stored in state: strings, numbers, booleans, arrays, objects, even functions.
 State is what lets the different components on our page be unique, even though they follow a very similar template.